rtm-celum/blog/_posts/2025-04-15-options-and-defaults.md

 categories: [ typescript,functions,beginner ]
 ---

-### Pattern 'Flexibility for Function Params'
+### Flexible Function Parameters with TypeScript

-This design pattern show how can model function params to increase flexibility and readability.
-It is particularly useful when you have a function with multiple parameters, some of which are optional or have default values.
+When working with functions that require multiple parameters, some of which are optional or have default values, things can quickly get messy.
+A great way to keep things clean and flexible is by using an options object to consolidate parameters.
+This approach boosts readability and future-proofs your code.

-### Scenario 'Generating unique random identifiers'
+### Scenario: Generating Unique Random Identifiers

-We often need a function that generates unique random identifier (e.g. for portal pages, widget ids, etc.).
-The function should be configurable:
+Consider a scenario where you need a function to generate unique random identifiers (e.g., for Portal pages or widget IDs).
+The function needs to be configurable, allowing you to:

-- avoid certain IDs (e.g., to ensure no duplicates)
+- Avoid generating certain IDs (to prevent duplicates)
-- set the length of the generated ID
+- Set the length of the generated ID
-- number of IDs to generate
+- Specify how many IDs to generate

-We started with a simple function
+Here’s how we originally tackled the problem:

 ```typescript
 export function getUniqueId(existingIds?: Set<string>, length = 4): string {